-A statewide and/or jurisdiction-based committee(s) (“committee”) shall be established to develop protocols and procedures for between 911 and 988 across [State], focused on ensuring that individuals contacting either number, who are experiencing a behavioral health crisis, are provided with the most therapeutic and least restrictive response.
-Members of the committee shall include, but not be limited to, representatives from the 911 and 988 centers (including emergency communication center leadership and workforce), law enforcement, fire, emergency medical services, state or local mental health authority, and members of the community.
+B. A statewide and/or jurisdiction-based committee(s) (“committee”) shall be established to develop protocols and procedures for collaborations between 911 and 988 across [State], focused on ensuring that individuals contacting either number, who are experiencing a behavioral health crisis, are provided with the most therapeutic and least restrictive response.
+Members of the committee shall include, but not be limited to, representatives from the 911 and 988 centers (including emergency communication center leadership and workforce), law enforcement, fire, emergency medical services, state or local mental health authorities, and members of the community.
 Protocols and procedures shall be developed pursuant to available national standards and guidelines.
 The committee shall also include:

 Processes for prioritizing the dispatch of mobile crisis or other behavioral health specific response.